some-code-developer/RunAppAsService/README.md

 ## About

-Minimalistic windows serivice mananager.
+Minimalistic windows service manager.
 Originally was created to run NodeJS applications as windows service.
 Can be used as part InnoSetup script to install the service

 ## Usage